moveit/panda_moveit_config/README.md

 The Panda robot is the flagship MoveIt! integration robot used in the MoveIt! tutorials.
 Any changes to MoveIt! need to be propagated into this config fast, so this package is co-located under the ``ros-planning`` Github organization here.

+The configuration is customized for our own use in the HSP research line.